 The Sony Alpha A7S and the Sony Alpha A7 are two digital cameras that were officially introduced, respectively, in April 2014 and October 2013.
 Both the A7S and the A7 are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7S has a resolution of 12 megapixel, whereas the A7 provides 24 MP.

-An illustration of the physical size and weight of the Sony A7S and the Sony A7 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Sony A7S and the Sony A7.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7S – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7S – represents 100 percent across all the size and weight measures).

 In this particular case, the Sony A7S and the Sony A7 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7 is slightly lighter (3 percent) than the A7S.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Sony FE Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.